RobinTPotter/fluidsynth-helper/readme.md

 bash fluidsynth.sh ../GM\ DLS\ Remastered\ Version\ 2.sf2
 ```

+If sleep_time "none" is used the script exits before aconnect makes the connections

+If fluidsynth is running alreay in some form running the command will kill any existing

 The second part is a flask app, which serves a web page showing all the voices in banks in the soundfont (from commands send via telnet).

 The resulting displayed buttons are then pressed to change the voice in fluidsynth: